cjmalloy/jasper/README.md

 4. Plugin
 5. Template

-Although relations exist between the entities, the data model is non-relational.
-In other words, there are foreign keys, but no foreign key constraints.
-For example, a Ref may refer to an Origin without requiring that an Origin entity exist.

 The main entity is the Ref, it represents a reference to external content.
 The main field in a Ref is the URL field which can be a link to a web page, or a reference to arbitrary resources predicated on the URL scheme.
 Web content will of course use the http or https scheme.
 To reference a book,